All posts

 Loan from founder to LLCPart IV — LoansBens e Direitos — créditos no exterior

-The IRS penalty for failing to file Form 5472 is $25,000 per form, per year.
-The Receita Federal's penalties for incomplete IRPF reporting vary but include fines of 75% of the tax due on unreported income (150% in cases of fraud or intentional omission under Article 44 of Lei 9.430/96).
+IRS penalty for a missing Form 5472: $25,000 per form, per year.
+Receita Federal penalties for incomplete IRPF reporting: fines of 75% of the tax due on unreported income, or 150% if they classify it as fraud under Lei 9.430/96, Article 44.

 The coordination challenge